Wednesday, 9 October 2013

 GMK features redesigns for all the major players by fellow Gamera alumni Makoto Kamiya.
 Undercard scrapper Baragon, inherited from Ishiro Honda's Frankenstein Conquers the World, is leaner and meaner, while Mothra is changed from a glittery butterfly into a cross between a camouflaged jet fighter and a wasp.
 Her personality is likewise adjusted.
 The passive peacekeeper becomes an aggressive irritant armed with an abdomen that can fire explosive flechette.
-Ghidorah is granted multiple states, ranging from a stout, ground attack lug to a celestial gun platform.
+Ghidorah is granted multiple physical forms, ranging from a stout, ground attack lug to a celestial gun platform.
 Godzilla himself is given the biggest overhaul.
 The coral spined slasher from the last two films is gone, replaced by a more obviously reptilian beast.
 In deference to his irradiated origins, this Godzilla also looks pained and swollen.

-His chest appears smaller than usual, accentuating his neck and bloated undercarriage.
+This Godzilla's chest appears smaller than usual, accentuating his neck and bloated undercarriage.
 His milky white eyes suggest both disease and a seething, satanic power.
 He's clever too.
-There's not an attack staged he doesn't anticipate, and counter.

-Disregarding the light continuity of the two previous eras, the Millennium series instead riffs on the situations and themes of Ishiro Honda's original Godzilla, with each one approaching the idea of a definitive sequel differently.
+There's not an attack staged he doesn't anticipate, then counter.
+Disregarding the light continuity of the two previous eras, the Millennium series has instead riffed on the situations and themes of Ishiro Honda's original Godzilla, with each one approaching the idea of a definitive sequel differently.
 GMK is the most literate yet.
 Shusuke Kaneko plays with the prehistoric mysticism lightly stressed in the 1954 film, whilst also accounting for the Utopian spirit of the instalments that followed.
 Kaneko's command of the material is such that he is able to move seamlessly from scenes of absolute carnage to runtime swamping wrestling sequences without missing a beat.